 The Transportation: The lodge can arrange transportation for guests, but there really isn’t a public transportation option.
 The best option is to rent a car so you can explore the region.
 There is ample room to park your car at the gate to Tintswalo Atlantic and the staff will drive you down the steep winding road to the lodge in a hotel vehicle.

 The Airport Transfer: The Cape Town International Airport (CPT) is located on the flatland east of Cape Town and is 22 miles from the lodge.
 We allowed about 70 minutes to get to the airport from the lodge and return the rental car.

 Tintswalo Atlantic is one of the most amazing properties we’ve ever experienced in the world.
 Words simply cannot do justice to the beauty of watching the sunset over Sentinel peak, while listening to the waves crash at your feet.
 Tintswalo Atlantic stimulates your senses and massages your soul!

 We were the guests of Tintswalo Atlantic.
 As always, all views are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.